graahnul-grom/lepton-conf/README.md

     -h    Help (this message).
     -v    Show version.
     -e    Close window with 'Escape' key.
+    -m    Do not warn about missing config files.
     -d    Do not populate DEFAULT config context on startup.
   ```